1866 London Conference: The Conference

-The London Conference began on December 4, 1866.
+The London Conference began on December 4, 1866 and ended on March 1867.
 It was a continuation of the Quebec Conference held in 1864, which had produced the Quebec Resolutions.
 The conference was held at the Westminster Palace Hotel, just across the street from the British Parliament buildings.
 John A. Macdonald was the chairman of the conference.

 Delegates

 In 1866, the Province of Canada was composed of Canada East (now Quebec), and Canada West (now Ontario).
 The Province of Canada sent a total of six delegates, but for the purposes of the Conference, they were treated as two separate delegations.

 Canada East

 Canada East sent three delegates: George-Étienne Cartier, Alexander Tilloch Galt, and Hector-Louis Langevin.

 Canada West

 Canada West sent three delegates: William Pearce Howland, John A. Macdonald, and William McDougall.

 New Brunswick

 New Brunswick sent five delegates: Charles Fisher, John Mercer Johnson, Peter Mitchell, Samuel Leonard Tilley, and Robert Duncan Wilmot.

 Nova Scotia

 Nova Scotia sent five delegates: Adams George Archibald, William Alexander Henry, Jonathan McCully, John William Ritchie, and Charles Tupper.